DalgoT4D/DDP_backend/README.md

 -   Make sure the names are meaningful.
 Avoid using variable names like 'x' , 'a' etc.

+### Folder and file naming

+-   Files that have models, services, custom modules, utils, controllers should be named using CamelCasing.
+For eg AdminController.py, AirbyteService.py, DdpLogger.py etc.

+-   Other Files than above should be named using small case letters (snake_case should be used if it improves the readability).

+-   All folders are named using small case letters (snake_case should be used if it improves the readability).

 ## Setup instructions

 -   `pip install -r requirements.txt`